detroit/detroit-standard/README.md

 ## Install

-Generally you do not have to install this library directory, as all tools dependent upon it will do so when they are installed.
-But of course you can still do so.
+Generally you do not have to install this library directly, as all tools that dependent upon it will do so when they are installed.
+But of course you can still do so if you wish.

 ### With RubyGems

     $ gem install detroit-standard

-## Legal
+## Copyrights

-Detroit Standard

-Copyright (c) 2011 Rubyworks
+Detroit Standard &middot; Copyright (c) 2011 Rubyworks

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by